truenas/middleware/docs/userguide/index.rst

 * **cache device:** add a dedicated cache device

 If you have more than five disks and are using ZFS, consider the number of disks to use for best performance and scalability.
-An overview of the various RAID levels and recommended disk group sizes can be found in the RAID Overview section.
-More information about log and cache devices can be found in the ZFS
+An overview of the recommended disk group sizes as well as more information about log and cache devices can be found in the `ZFS Overview`_.
-Overview_section.

 Depending upon the size and number of disks, the type of controller, and whether or not encryption is selected, creating the volume may take some time.
 Once the volume is created, the screen will refresh and the new volume will be listed under :menuselection:`Storage --> Volumes`.